okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 ## Prerequisites

-Before updating your applications to use the Okta Identity Engine SDK, ensure that you have completed the following tasks:
+Before updating your applications to use the Identity Engine SDK, ensure that you have completed the following tasks:

 - Links to other docs like org migration
 - Links to other docs like use interaction code grant